tsevdos/phrappe.com/_posts/jquery-elements-tag-name.md

 $(el).prop("tagName");
 ```

-Keep in mind that by default the returned tag's name is capitalized so if you want it lowercase you&#8217;ll need this :
+Keep in mind that by default the returned tag's name is capitalized so if you want it lowercase you'll need this:

 ```js
 $(el).prop("tagName").toLowerCase();